Steamhammer

 downloads

 sc-docker provides a full environment and may be the easiest way to get moving.
 For manual setup, see Installation Instructions for UAlbertaBot’s setup instructions, which also work for Steamhammer.
 (You need Starcraft 1.16.1 specifically.
 BWAPI does not work with the Starcraft 1.18 patch or later, or with Starcraft Remastered.
-Instructions that say “connect to battle.net to update to 1.16.1” are now out of date.)
+Instructions that say “connect to battle.net to update to 1.16.1” are long out of date.)
 Versions 2.1.4 and earlier require the BWTA2 terrain analysis library; versions 2.2 and later do not.
 The BWAPI version (included in the binary release) is 4.4.0 for versions 3.3 and later; 4.1.2 before then.
 To run a binary release, copy Steamhammer’s configuration file (the JSON file, named with the number of the version it goes with) to the folder bwapi-data/AI/.
 Binaries are of course most safely run under a virtual machine.

 Missing time between dates in the table indicates when I was running versions which I did not release.
 Version 1.2.3 does not have a known elo rating because of an SSCAIT server fault on the day it was released.
+From now on I intend to only include start dates.

-binary source docs elo active notes
+binary source docs elo date notes

-3.6.1 binary 3.6.1 source - (in progress) 22 Oct 2023- post-AIIDE 2023 fixes
+3.6.1 binary 3.6.1 source - 2885

 3.5.10 binary 3.5.10 source - 2872